North America Insurance Telematics Market Size

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-Adoption of Usage-based Insurance by Insurance Companies will drive the market
+Adoption of Usage-based Insurance by Insurance Companies is Expected to Drive the Market Growth

 - In the coming years, the expansion of the vehicle industry is likely to move the usage-based insurance market forward.
 The automotive industry comprises many firms and organizations involved in automobile design, production, marketing, and sale.
 Telematics-driven usage-based insurance appeals to car owners since it offers low premiums for low-risk driving and high premiums for high-risk driving.
 As a result, individuals can significantly reduce their insurance prices by changing their driving behaviors.